 The Johnson ‘government’ has reaffirmed that free movement rules will continue if the UK leaves the EU without a deal on 31 October.
 A new voluntary (Ed. – !?!) immigration scheme will be introduced called the European Temporary Leave to Remain Scheme, or “Euro TLR” to its (few) friends.
 From 2021, the policy paper effectively admits that all EU citizens, whenever they entered, will be subject to the hostile environment.
 As the new policy paper puts it, ‘they will be here unlawfully and will be liable to enforcement action, detention and removal as an immigration offender.’

-The formal announcement was made yesterday evening and ends a period in which hastily and anonymously briefed newspaper articles substituted for a clear written policy affecting the lives and futures of over 3.5 million EU citizens already living in the UK.
+The formal announcement was made on 4 September 2019 and ends a period in which hastily and anonymously briefed newspaper articles substituted for a clear written policy affecting the lives and futures of over 3.5 million EU citizens already living in the UK.
 You can see the relevant new gov.uk pages here, Home Secretary Priti Patel’s written statement to Parliament here and the press release here.

 As an aside, the old policy was still live on gov.uk at the time of writing (archive copy here).
 The new policy is virtually identical except that it seems more generous.
 For example, the old policy said that newly arrived EU citizens would have to apply for leave if they intended to stay longer than three months, whereas the new one says they do not need to apply at all.
 The old policy said there would be no route to settlement but the new policy is less clear on this.
 As we’ll see below, these changes are presumably because the old policy was even more unenforceable than the new one.

 What happens in law on 31 October 2019?